CS682-S18/projects/project2.md

 ### Application Execution

 - Your main method must be in a class `cs682.Chat`.
-- Your program will take two command line arguments:
+- Your program will take three command line arguments:
   * `-user <username>` - The username that will be used for your client.
   * `-port <port>` - The port on which your server will listen.
   * `-udpport <port>` - The UDP port on which your download service will listen.